-New stock arriving shortly.
+New stock arriving beginning of December, 2018.
 Pre-order now.
 Estimated price $12.99 each.
 Payment when stock arrives.

 A fabulous dwarf Agapanthus that is well behaved and tidy.
 Strap like green leaves form a neat clump and from mid spring onwards multiple stems of mid blue flowers appear continuously for months.
 So easy to grow.
 Lovely to pick.
 Evergreen.